Top Benefits You Gain From Getting Enough Sleep

 5. Sufficient Sleep Makes Losing Weight Easier

 Researchers have discovered that individuals who sleep fewer hours per night more often struggle with being overweight or obese.
-A lack of sleep impacts the balance of your hormones which in turn affect your appetite.
+A lack of sleep impacts the balance of your hormones which in turn affects your appetite.
 The hormones ghrelin and leptin are used by your body to regulate appetite; they have been found to get disrupted by a lack of sleep.
 If you want to maintain or lose weight, remember that getting adequate sleep on a consistent basis is something to factor into your dieting equation.

 What Happens To the Human Body when it Doesn’t Get Enough Sleep?